MJKWoolnough/errors/README.md

 }
 ```

-Call represents where a particular error was created
+Call represents where a particular error was created.

 #### func (Call) String

 ```go
 func (c Call) String() string
 ```
-String returns a human-friendly representation of the call site
+String returns a human-friendly representation of the call site.

 #### type Error